Multi-particle scattering and breakdown of the Wiedemann-Franz law at a junction of N interacting quantum wires: Fixed points of junctions of interacting quantum wires

 The corresponding splitting matrix is $ \rho_{j,j'}=\delta_{j,j'\pm1}$.
 Physically, this corresponds to perfect transmission of a particle entering from lead $j$ into lead $j \pm 1$, and to zero transmission amplitude into any other lead.
 For $g \neq 1$, the splitting matrix is constructed using the formulas of Appendix \ref{Renormalization}.
 For $N=3$, one obtains \cite{Oshikawa2006} \beq {\bf \rho}_{\chi_\pm} = \frac{2 }{3 + g^2}\left( \right) \;\;\;\; . \eneq

 Eqs.\eqref{junct.12G} and \eqref{junct.12K} then yield

 By inspection, the results in Eqs.\eqref{chfp.5} and \eqref{chfp.6} imply a violation of the WFL for $g\ne1$, encoded in the (renormalized) Lorenz ratio \beq \mathcal{L}_{j,j'}=2\frac{1 + g^2\delta_{j,j'}\pm g \epsilon_{j,j'}}{3+g^2}L_0 \eneq Nevertheless the violation is only due to the interaction in the leads and, as discussed in Appendix \ref{Renormalization}, it disappears when the junction is connected to Fermi liquid reservoirs.
 In this case $\hat{\bf \rho}_{\chi_\pm} = ({\bf 1} \pm \hat\epsilon-\mathbb{I})/2$ and the conductance tensors are directly obtained from Eqs.\eqref{junct.14} and \eqref{chfp.5} by setting $g=1$.
+As stated above, our conclusion applies only provided that the electric conductance tensor component is different from zero.
 The above discussion clearly applies to the $\chi^\pm$ FPs of a generic junction, with any number of leads $N$ and straightforwardly generalizes to any splitting matrix which represents a permutation, i.e., a matrix which has all vanishing entries, except for one off-diagonal entry in each row and in each column.
 This is the only situation in which the boundary conditions can be equivalently formulated in fermionic variables, \mbox{$a_{j',j} = r_{j',j} = c_{j',j} = 0$}, \mbox{$\forall j',j= 1 , \ldots , N$}, and $t_{j',j}= \delta_{j'\pm1,j}$ for the $\chi^\pm$ FPs.
 Apparently, in this case the dynamics is described by single-particle scattering processes only.

 For $N=3$, the $\chi^\pm$ FPs are stable for $1<g<3$ \cite{Oshikawa2006}.
 At variance, for $N \geq 4$ the $\chi^\pm$ FPs are unstable for any value of $g$.